Well Played Publications

 What makes a game good? or bad? or better?

 Well Played is a concept of providing in-depth close readings of games that parse out the various meanings to be found through the experience of playing a game.
 The term “well played” is used in several senses.
 Initially it was in two ways.
 On the one hand, well played is to games as well read is to books.
 So, a person who reads a lot of books is “well read” and a person who plays a lot of games is “well played.”
 On the other hand, well played as in well done.
 So, a hand of poker can be “well played” by a person, and a game can be “well played” by the development team.
-Jose Zagal has articulated a third way of considering well played in an ethical sense.
+José Zagal has articulated a third way of considering well played in an ethical sense.
 So, players should consider how to play well in terms of not cheating, and developers should consider how to make games that treat players respectfully.
 And Bernie De Koven’s The Well Played Game, is a spiritual precedence to the joys of playing well.

 Through the journal, books, singles, and events, the goal of Well Played is to continue developing and defining a literacy of games as well as a sense of their value as an experience.
 Contributors are invited to also discuss games in general (ranging from tabletop, to big games and more) and how they are often designed for different fields (education, entertainment, etc.) as we more fully develop a literacy around games and play.
+Knowledge Commons Works serves as the repository for Well Played publications, which are also collected in the Brian Sutton-Smith Library and Archives of Play at The Strong National Museum of Play.

 Games are a complex medium that merits careful interpretation and insightful analysis.
 By inviting contributors to look closely at games and the experience of playing them, we hope to expand the discussion, and show how games are well played in a variety of ways.